selecting the selectors and curating the curators — exploring the boiler room archives

 Of course there's always a nagging instinct, an inner voice that says "it's all music, what's the problem?"
 It's the instinct that makes people suspicious of critics, gatekeepers and anyone who delineates scenes — a very natural sense that any attempt to parlay creativity and culture into categories is a betrayal of the direct musical experience.
 And after all, Boiler Room itself has been driven by an instinct like this from the start: don't worry about genre, just throw a party, get great DJs and acts, and the music will speak for itself.

-But some time into Boiler Room's fourth year, critical mass was reached and it could no longer function like this: not while continuing to expand, yet still doing justice to all the broadcasts that were piling up in the digital basement.
-The moment you start to look at more than a couple of shows, you start to see patterns opening up - lines of connection not just between existing sounds and scenes but between the communities that are watching and commenting on them from afar: what you might, if you were so inclined, call the beginnings of meta-scenes.
+But some time into Boiler Room's fourth year, critical mass was reached.
+It could no longer function like this, not while continuing to expand and still doing justice to all the broadcasts that were piling up in the digital basement.
+The moment you start to look at more than a couple of shows, you start to see patterns opening up — lines of connection not just between existing sounds and scenes but between the communities that are watching and commenting on them from afar: what you might, if you were so inclined, call the beginnings of meta-scenes.
 But these lines are tangled, hidden, often almost impossible to follow even if you've got the time to unpick them.

 I'm a child of the rave era.
 I first went clubbing in 1990, when, in the UK, the white heat of the acid house big bang was starting to cool, but the galaxies of dance culture's sub-genres hadn't yet formed.
 For sure there were tendencies within the broader category of rave — indie-dance, Balearic, techno, the very beginnings of hardcore and progressive house and so on — but they all still smudged and merged.
 It was a melting point of reggae soundsystem influences, hooligan soulboy culture, crusty anti-authoritarianism, b-boy attitude, psychedelic-industrial weirdness and more, and more.
 By my reckoning it remained more or less like this until some point in 1993, when the centre couldn't hold and the emergence of jungle and Goa trance in particular caused the explosion of sub-sub-genres that would define the years to follow.

-I instinctively bristled at this, feeling that it just couldn't be true, but it took me a while to formulate why.
-Ironically, genres that would alter the musical landscape dramatically - particularly grime and dubstep, but also the neo-folk/folktronica movement - were incubating at precisely this time, and a few years later as these styles reached maturity that I worked out exactly what the flaw was with the argument I kept hearing.
-The thing is, I realised, that no matter how fast information flows and proliferates, no matter how frantically the forces of marketing and branding try to hoover up new sounds, the actual development of scenes can only happen at the speed of life.
+I instinctively bristled at this, feeling that it just couldn't be true, but it took me a while to formulate a why.
+Ironically, genres that would alter the musical landscape dramatically — particularly grime and dubstep, but also the neo-folk/folktronica movement — were incubating at precisely this time, and a few years later, as these styles reached maturity, I worked out exactly what the flaw was with the argument I kept hearing.
+The thing is, I realized, that no matter how fast information flows and proliferates, no matter how frantically the forces of marketing and branding try to hoover up new sounds, the actual development of scenes can only happen at the speed of life.
 Those scenes can only develop their identities and accumulate meaning as fast as their participants accumulate life experience.